AbukarAweis/arc-agi-reasoning-agent/README.md

   <img src="assets/6150a2bd_training.png" width="350">
 </p>

-In the figure, **Train Data In** and **Train Data Out** show the example input-output pairs used to infer the underlying transformation. **Test Data In** is the unseen input, and **Test Data Out** is the output produced by the agent.
+In the figure above, **Train Data In** and **Train Data Out** show the example input-output pairs used to infer the underlying transformation. **Test Data In** is the unseen input, and **Test Data Out** is the output produced by the agent.

 ### More Complex Solved Example

-Task `f8a8fe49` required more complex object and spatial reasoning than the previous example.
+Task `f8a8fe49` shown below required more complex object and spatial reasoning than the previous example.
 The agent identified the relevant object relationships and applied the learned transformation successfully to the unseen test input.

 <p align="center">
   <img src="assets/f8a8fe49_training.png" width="350">